recoskyler/Paws/README.md

 ## Disclaimer

-I am not responsible for anything that happens to your computer, server, or anyyhing bad that happens.
-By downloading Paws, you aggree to this disclaimer.
+I am not responsible for anything that happens to your computer, server, or anything bad that happens.
+By downloading Paws, you agree to this disclaimer.

 ## Installation